FZambia/centrifuge/docs/configuration/description.rst

 - **cookie_secret** - used for security purposes, fill it with long random string and keep it in secret

+- **password** - administrator's password.
+Can be omitted during development.

 - **storage** - section with database backend settings.
 No alternatives except default MongoDB for this moment.